 Widely regarded as a return to form, Dystopia by American heavy-metal band Megadeth is my number 10 album of the year.
 Back to their roots, and number 9 in my top ten, Blue & Lonesome by The Rolling Stones.
 Soulsville by the wonderful Beverley Knight comes in at number 8.
 Atomic by Scottish post-rock band Mogwai is number 7.
 A progressive rock marriage made in heaven, Invention of Knowledge by Jon Anderson & Roine Stolt is number 6 in my favourites.
 Sadly taken from us this year, number 5 is You Want It Darker by Leonard Cohen.

-My top 3 will feature in a separate post.
+My top 3 features in a separate post.
 In any normal year the final album here would probably be my number 1, but for 3 outstanding albums released in 2016 which top it, so The Ship by Brian Eno is my number 4.